JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

 - Identify duplicate or redundant episodes
 - Track emotional dynamics and arc development
 - Ensure setup/payoff consistency across seasons
+- Surface continuity errors

-Each new document added to memory increases the system’s precision, responsiveness, and creative utility — without requiring retraining or manual indexing.
+Each new document added to memory increases the system’s precision, responsiveness, and creative utility without requiring retraining or manual indexing.

 ---